larkery/solar_lighting/README.md

 This means sending lots of simultaneous zigbee messages when the brightness / temperature changes, which doesn't work well in my network.
 Sometimes lights miss their message, or they change visibly out of sync.

 My integration is aware of zigbee groups, and uses this to send as few zigbee messages as possible.
 If every member of a group is on and being controlled, messages will go to the group.
+Turn on commands to the group can also be rewritten.

 # Config